 - We collect the designers name, company information such as email addresses and telephone number to set them up in the assessment system, creating usernames and passwords.
 We also use this information for formal communications and help them create the necessary assessment content.

 - We collect the implementors name, company information such as email address and telephone number so that they can be set up in the assessment system using usernames and passwords.
 We also use this information for formal communications to help them run assessments to meet their specific requirements.

 - We do not collect the personal data of assessment users unless these are specifically requested by the company we are working with and inputted by the assessment designer or implementor.
 Being IT based, the system collects IP addresses which are used for problem solving and analysis purposes should this arise.

 - We collect and use information such as names, email addresses and telephone numbers to create usernames and passwords to access the reporting portal so that users can see assessment results.

 We never sell personal data.
 Neither do we pass on personal data to third parties unless it is in connection with the services we provide as agreed.
 Information we do collect will be retained indefinitely so reporting and other activities related to the agreed services can be delivered.
-Business portal administrators, implementers and report users can see that data and request editing.
+Business portal administrators, implementers and report users can see that data and request editing or removal.